 A survey of classical and modern manufacturing processes.
 Emphasis is on technical fundamentals and practical applications.
-Components include geometric and service attributes of manufactured products, metal casting processes, forming processes, machine processes and joining processes.
-Practical project experience included.
+Components include geometric and service attributes of manufactured products, metal casting processes, forming processes, machine processes, joining processes, and additive manufacturing.

 Study of thermal systems emphasizing large power generation systems.
 Topics include Rankine and gas turbine cycles, fossil fuels combustion, boiler characteristics, cogeneration, combined cycle plants, environmental effects of power generation, and alternative energy concepts.